 I knew sooner or later the symptoms of menopause would hit me; having reached the dreaded age of 50 a few years ago, my days were numbered, as menopausal symptoms typically wreak havoc on the lives of women between the age of 45 and 55 years.
 Unfortunately, my mom passed away long before I was interested in discussing menopause and its effects on my body.
-I do have two older sisters, but they live so far away that when we do talk (thank heavens for email and Facebook) there always seems to be more interesting things to chat about.
+I do have two older sisters, but they live so far away that when we do talk (thank heavens for email and Facebook) there always seem to be more interesting things to chat about.

 What is Menopause?